frankiearzu/DSMTools/DSM Forward Programming/readme.md

-# NOTE: if you are using EdgeTX color radio, please use the new "DSMTools Suite"..
+# NOTE: if you are using EdgeTX color radio, or newer BW radios (Boxter, GX12, Zorro) please use the new "DSMTools Suite"..
 All the tools in 1 menu!
 https://github.com/frankiearzu/DSMTools/tree/main/DSM%20Tools%20Suite

 # Credits